Dates

 or to disturb the natural environment (e.g. damage trees).

-- Music throughout the weekend is under the control of our djs.
+- Music throughout the weekend is provided by our own djs.
 We ask

 that you do not play your own music at high volume.